 - The Council has supported the ongoing development of Bury Community Support Network (BCSN), which is comprised 18 members and led by the Bury Voluntary, Community and Faith Alliance (VCFA).
 The BCSN provides a community-led gateway to food and wider support for people at risk of poverty.
 It has been successful in attracting funding from the Albert Gouby Foundation and has been working with Sabine Goodwin at the Food Aid Network on the impact of Covid and beyond.
 There is an opportunity to build on this work to further develop a pantry model to increase resilience. - Development of a multi-agency Bury Food Strategy with priorities built on the Sustainable Food Places network which focuses on healthy and sustainable food in Bury being accessible to all.
-This includes a Good Food Charter with the stated ambition to tackle food poverty and dietrelated ill health. - Urgent winter hardship has been provided through food vouchers as part of the national Government Household Support Fund.
-In Prestwich this included the development of a voucher exchange programme to allow households to use the voucher in kosher retailers who provided an uplift in the voucher as social value. - Brandlesholme Community Centre are providing slow cookers as an incentive for participation in their Cooking on a Budget course, with participants identified in conjunction with the neighbourhood Children's Early Help Team. - Fit and Fed campaign addressing holiday hunger in school children, run by Families Active officers from the Live Well Service, working in partnership with the Public Health Team, School Catering Team, local schools, community centres and foodbanks. - Proactive engagement with Fair Futures CIC through the Traveller Education Service and African Caribbean Women's Network to raise awareness of tactical anti-poverty support, embedding as trusted referrers into the Household Support Fund and increasing awareness of their offer across public service leadership team colleagues.
+This includes a Good Food Charter with the stated ambition to tackle food poverty and diet-related ill health. - Urgent winter hardship has been provided through food vouchers as part of the national Government Household Support Fund.
+In Prestwich this included the development of a voucher exchange programme to allow households to use the voucher in kosher retailers who provided an uplift in the voucher as social value. - Brandlesholme Community Centre are providing slow cookers as an incentive for participation in their Cooking on a Budget course, with participants identified in conjunction with the neighbourhood Children's Early Help Team. - Fit and Fed campaign addressing holiday hunger in school children, run by Families Active officers from the Live Well Service, working in partnership with the Public Health Team, School Catering Team, local schools, community centres and foodbanks. - Proactive engagement with Fair Futures CIC through the Traveller Education Service and African Caribbean Women's Network to raise awareness of tactical anti-poverty support, embedding as trusted referrers into the Household Support Fund and increasing awareness of their offer across public service leadership team colleagues. - The Bury Food Partnership have been successful in receiving a Bronze Sustainable Food Places award in June 2022.